 My grandmother was one such woman.
 For very long she convinced me only of her sweetness until one day when I commented on how lovely she was she, holding a pot of boiling water, said Muh dear there was time when I throw this water on you soon as look as yuh.
 It would appear, I learnt, that my sweet grandmother once had a temper.
-Most dangerous women do, an important ability to access their rage whose existence alone runs counter to nursery rhymes we were fed about sugar and spice and nice.
+Most dangerous women do, an important ability to access their rage whose existence alone runs counter to nursery rhymes we were fed about sugar and nice.

 My grandfather’s sister, their mother, sits mostly in a wheelchair now but the other day she said Boy if I were young, and I believed her.
 I believed that the woman in front of me, frail and sitting, had eaten life, swallowed it completely whole.
-I imagine she danced, fell in love, made love, made children, made lives, and set people straight with her arrow-words when needed.
+I imagine she danced, fell in love, made love, made children, made lives, and set people straight with her arrow-words.
 And you know, danger, in the way it manifests in these women, has never been more allowing or more generous.

 This is a new kind of meaning, this danger.
 A serious kind of love.
-For oneself, ones kin; and what life is meant for.
+For oneself, one’s kin; and what life is meant for.
 Dangerous.
 I didn’t say it then; I was too young and answered Doctor or Mother but ask me now what I wish to be when I grow up.

 Author portrait by Victor Dlamini.